image reprojection and warping utility

 - The destination file name.

 Polygon cutlines may be used as a mask to restrict the area of the destination file that may be updated, including blending.
-If the OGR layer containing the cutline features has no explicit SRS, the cutline features must be in the georeferenced units of the destination file.
-When outputing to a not yet existing target dataset, its extent will be the one of the original raster unless -te or -crop_to_cutline are specified.
+If the OGR layer containing the cutline features has no explicit SRS, the cutline features must be in the SRS of the destination file.
+When writing to a not yet existing target dataset, its extent will be the one of the original raster unless -te or -crop_to_cutline are specified.